BitBagCommerce/SyliusCmsPlugin/README.md

 We work on amazing eCommerce projects on top of Sylius and Pimcore.
 Need some help or additional resources for a project?
 Write us an email on mikolaj.krol@bitbag.pl or visit [our website](https://bitbag.shop/)! :rocket:

-# Demo
+## Demo

 We created a demo app with some useful use-cases of the plugin!
 Visit [demo.bitbag.shop](https://demo.bitbag.shop) to take a look at it.
-The admin as always can be accessed under [demo.bitbag.shop/admin](https://demo.bitbag.shop/admin) link and `sylius: sylius` credentials.
+The admin can be accessed under [demo.bitbag.shop/admin](https://demo.bitbag.shop/admin) link and `sylius: sylius` credentials.

 We also recorded a webinar which presents most of the plugin features, including how they have been implemented and specific use-cases.

 <div align="center">